 Recreational Trails Strategy

-The municipality is initiating a Recreational Trails Strategy for the broader resort community.
-This initiative is currently in the project planning phase and an initial community survey will be released in February 2021 to help inform project planning and community engagement moving forward.
+The municipality has initiated a Recreational Trails Strategy for the broader resort community.
+This initiative is currently in the project planning phase and an initial community survey released in March 2021 will help inform project planning and community engagement moving forward.
 The Strategy is anticipated to be complete in the fall of 2022.

 The Recreation Trails Strategy is intended to provide high-level direction related to trail and trail-related amenity development, improvement, access, funding and management for the broader resort community.
 As a higher-level strategy, the Recreation Trails Strategy will not specify the number, location or types of trails, which will be the focus for a future and more detailed Trails Master Plan.